preludetech/tutorial-getting-git/tutorial/08-github.md

 ## Configure your local repo

-Now, you'll need to set up your local repo (your website from the last section) so that it knows about the repo you created on Github.
+Now, you'll need to set up your local repo (your your local personal_website repo from the last section) so that it knows about the repo you created on Github.
 Then you will be able to back your code up and save it to Github.

 The Github page you are looking at will have a section with the heading: "Quick setup — if you’ve done this kind of thing before".
 There will be an "HTTPS" button and an "SSH" button.
 Select "HTTPS".

 When you click on "HTTPS" you'll see that all the git addresses mentioned in the page get updated.
 Instead of things saying `git@github.com:YOUR_USERNAME/YOUR_REPO_NAME.git`, you'll see something more like `https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git`.

-Feel free to switch/toggle between the HTTPS and SSH a few times to see the difference.
+Feel free to switch/toggle between the HTTPS and SSH options a few times to see the difference.

 ![](./images/repo-created-select-https.png)